 DPS Grants Section Funds More Than 1,950 Public Safety Agencies Across Missouri

 In 2023, the DPS Director’s Office Grants Section took on even greater responsibilities as it administers grants that are sending over $216 million to enhance public safety in Missouri.
-There are over 1,950 grant recipients receiving funding for everything from boosting rural deputy sheriffs’ pay and supporting regional drug interdictions task forces to terrorism prevention and building resilience against critical incidents among first responders.
+There are over 1,950 grant recipients receiving funding for everything from boosting rural deputy sheriffs’ pay and supporting regional drug interdiction task forces to terrorism prevention and building resilience against critical incidents among first responders.
 In 2023, a new grant program awarded a total of $10 million to 45 Missouri county jails across the state to fund urgent maintenance and improvement projects to ensure the facilities are safe and secure for staff, visitors and their communities.
 The County Jail Maintenance and Improvements Grant utilizes American Rescue Plan Act funds and required a 50% local match.
 Completed projects include a body scanning security system for the Andrew County Sheriff’s Office, prisoner transport vehicles for the Callaway County Sheriff’s Office, a closed circuit video and intercom system for the Grundy County Sheriff’s Office and jail door lock upgrades for the Schuyler County Sheriff’s Office.

 In 2023, the DPS Director’s Office also awarded almost $8.7 million to over 500 law enforcement, fire service and EMS agencies across the state for up to $20,000 each toward expenditures including equipment, supplies, training/travel and personnel and benefits.
 The Peace Officer Grant, Fire Protection Grant, and Emergency Medical Service Providers Grant utilize American Rescue Plan Act funds and require a 50% local match.
 Funded projects included patrol vehicles for law enforcement, fire turnout gear for the fire service and cardiac monitors for EMS agencies.